-Committee for Community Involvement (CCI): The CCI serves as an advocate for community involvement.
-The CCI is responsible for advising Council and other bodies on the development, implementation, evaluation and improvement of a Community Involvement Plan that promotes and enhances community involvement in land use planning.
+Committee for Community Involvement (CCI): The Committee for Community Involvement serves as an advocate for community involvement.
+The CCI is responsible for advising Council and other bodies on the development, implementation, evaluation, and improvement of a Community Involvement Plan that promotes and enhances community involvement in both land use planning and other issues affecting the livability of the community.

-Economic Development Committee (EDC): The EDC advises Council regarding the development, implementation and updates to the City of West Linn Economic Development Plan, in accordance with the Comprehensive Plan and Community Development Code.
+Economic Development Committee (EDC): The Economic Development Committee advises Council regarding the development, implementation, and updates to the City of West Linn Economic Development Plan in accordance with the Comprehensive Plan and Community Development Code.
 The EDC stays current on economic development issues, makes recommendations, and assists the City in promoting a pro-business environment.

-Historic Review Board (HRB): Each member appointed to the Historic Review Board shall have a demonstrated interest, knowledge or competence in historic preservation and, to the extent possible, in one of the following fields: archaeology, architecture, building construction, history, landscape architecture, law, local history, real estate or urban planning.
+Historic Review Board (HRB): The Historic Review Board is a quasi-judicial body that guides implementation of West Linn's historic preservation and related public education programs.
+The HRB has decision making authority for quasi-judicial actions under Chapter 25 and 58 of the CDC.
+Each member appointed to the Historic Review Board shall have a demonstrated interest, knowledge, or competence in historic preservation and, to the extent possible, in one of the following fields: archaeology, architecture, building construction, history, landscape architecture, law, local history, real estate or urban planning.
 If possible, at least one member shall be an architect experienced in historic preservation.
-The majority of the members shall reside within the City of West Linn.
+Most of the members shall reside within the City of West Linn.
+All final decisions by the HRB shall be in writing and signed by the chair.

-Library Advisory Board (LAB): The LAB advises the Library Director, City Council, and Staff in establishing policy and in planning and developing objectives and services for the West Linn Library Service District.
+Library Advisory Board (LAB): The Library Advisory Board advises the Library Director, City Council, and Staff in establishing policy and in planning and developing objectives and services for the West Linn Library Service District.
 Membership on the LAB shall provide for fair representation of all served library patrons, including Board membership from outside City limits.

-Parks & Recreation Advisory Board (PRAB): The PRAB provides feedback and is a sounding board for prioritizing and implementing policies and projects as they relate to the Parks and Recreation Master Plan.
+Parks & Recreation Advisory Board (PRAB): The Parks & Recreation Advisory Board provides feedback and is a sounding board for prioritizing and implementing policies and projects as they relate to the Parks and Recreation Master Plan.

-Planning Commission (PC): The PC members usually possess a particular competence in the field of municipal planning by way of their profession, trade, or governmental service.
-Members advise the City in matters pertaining to land use and comprehensive planning.
-The voting members of the commission may consist of (limited to two members each) the same kind of profession, trade or occupation.
-They are responsible for land use planning and ensuring that development within the city is in compliance with the comprehensive plan, zoning ordinance and development code.
+Planning Commission (PC): The Planning Commission is a quasi-judicial body with decision making authority for land use applications.
+Additionally, the PC advises the City Council on legislative actions, master plans, development code text amendment, zone change, and comprehensive plan amendment applications.
+The Planning Commission evaluates new and existing policies and plans that guide and regulate future growth and development in West Linn.
+The PC members usually possess a particular competence in the field of municipal planning by way of their profession, trade, or governmental service.
+The voting members of the commission may consist of (limited to two members each) the same kind of profession, trade, or occupation.

-Public Safety Advisory Board (PSAB): The PSAB reviews and makes recommendations on issues such as crime prevention, traffic safety, fire safety, and police/fire/community partnerships as well as promote public education on crime related issues and disaster preparedness.
+Public Safety Advisory Board (PSAB): The Public Safety Advisory Board reviews and makes recommendations on issues such as crime prevention, traffic safety, fire safety, and police/fire/community partnerships as well as promote public education on crime related issues and disaster preparedness.

-Sustainability Advisory Board (SAB): The SAB makes recommendations and provides community involvement with City sustainability efforts.
+Sustainability Advisory Board (SAB): The Sustainability Advisory Board makes recommendations and provides community involvement with City sustainability efforts.

-Transportation Advisory Board (TAB): The TAB provides advice regarding the Transportation System Plan (TSP), Capital Improvement Plan (CIP) transportation projects, Transportation Demand Management (TDM) improvements, general transportation issues, and encourages alternative transportation systems along with other duties as assigned by the City Council.
+Transportation Advisory Board (TAB): The Transportation Advisory Board provides advice regarding the Transportation System Plan (TSP), Capital Improvement Plan (CIP) transportation projects, Transportation Demand Management (TDM) improvements, general transportation issues, and encourages alternative transportation systems along with other duties as assigned by the City Council.